sveltejs/svelte/documentation/docs/07-misc/07-v5-migration-guide.md

 ## Snippets instead of slots

 In Svelte 4, content can be passed to components using slots.
-Svelte 5 replaces them with snippets which are more powerful and flexible, and as such slots are deprecated in Svelte 5.
+Svelte 5 replaces them with snippets, which are more powerful and flexible, and so slots have been deprecated in Svelte 5.

 They continue to work, however, and you can pass snippets to a component that uses slots: